Why Transfer Photos from One Google Account to Another

-Though it is common to use multiple Google Photos accounts, transferring photos between Google accounts is still not easy.
-Then, if anyone wants to copy photos from one Google account to another, is there a straightforward way to migrate photos quickly?
+Though it is common to use multiple Google Photos accounts, transferring Google Photos to another account is still not easy.
+Then, if anyone wants to move Google Photos to another account, is there a straightforward way to migrate photos quickly?
 Luckily, the answer is YES.

 The following part will introduce 5 ways to show you how to move photos from one Google account to another.
 You can choose a method you like based on your situation.

 Step 2.
 Select the photos that you want to transfer.

 Step 3.
 Click “Download” icon located at the top right corner.

 Note: These photos will be downloaded as a zip file.
 If you want to upload them separately to your another account, remember to extract them before uploading.

 Step 4.
 Log in your second Google Photos account.

 Step 5.
 Click on “Upload” icon or directly drag all the downloaded images into the second account to upload them.

 This way can help move photos from one Google Photos to another, but you need to operate manually and it is really bothering because the process of downloading and uploading will be affected by the network speed and the volume of your photos.

-Yes, you can move these photos by creating a sharing link.
+Yes, you can transfer these photos by creating a sharing link.
 There are detailed steps.

 Step 1.
 Browse photos.google.com in the source Google account.

 Step 2.
 Select photos you want to transfer.